 Call me nostalgic but I love a good Pineapple Upside-Down Cake!
 Second to ice cream cake, Pineapple Upside-Down Cake is the quintessential summer cake in my opinion.
 A moist yellow cake topped with gooey baked pineapple slices in a butter & sugar syrup and dotted with maraschino cherries, what’s not to love?

-It has been years since I last made a Pineapple Upside-Down Cake because Jason doesn’t care for it and I fear what will happen if I am left alone with a whole cake to myself.
+It has been years since I last made a Pineapple Upside-Down Cake because I’m the only on in the house who likes it and I fear what will happen if I am left alone with a whole cake to myself.
 (Bad, bad things will happen I can tell you that much)

 This last weekend I finally broke down, bought a can of pineapples and set to making this classic cake.
 The smell of pineapples, butter and brown sugar baking away is enough to drive anyone mad with hunger.
 It just might be the most delicious smelling cake that ever baked to golden brown goodness in my oven.

 Forty plus minutes later it was time for the unveiling.
 As I inverted the cake onto a plate, marveling at the translucent jewels of pineapple and cherry, I wondered why I had waited so long!

 I sliced myself a wedge, topped it with creamy vanilla ice cream and dug right in while the cake was still warm.
 It was just as dreamy, gooey and sweet as I had remembered if not better.
 I then carefully wrapped up the remaining cake and drove it right over to give to Jason’s Grandparents.
 After-all, cake is best enjoyed when you have someone to share it with.

 - 20-ounce can pineapple slices

 - 3/4 cup granulated sugar

 - 1/4 tsp salt